shrideio/shoebox/src/vault/README.md

     $ echo $SHOEBOX_ROOT
     ```

-- [x] Vault `secrets.ini` and `.env` files are generated
+- [x] Vault `.env` is generated

-    > WARNING: DO NOT modify assigned values in the `.env` file.
-If necessary, modify the `secrets.ini` file and run `vault_containers_setup.sh` to override the current values.

     ```
-    $ sudo cat $SHOEBOX_ROOT/vault-hashicorp/secrets.ini
     $ sudo cat $REPO_ROOT/src/vault/.env
     ```

 - [x] vault._yourdomain.com_ subdomain is configured and serves https traffic

-Proceed if all of the checks passes, otherwise, review the [landing page](/src/README.md#setup-outline) and continue when ready.
+Proceed if all of the checks pass, otherwise, review the [landing page](/src/README.md#setup-outline) and continue when ready.

 ### Setup

 1. Start Vault (`vault`) and Consul (`vault-db`) containers.

-    > WARNING: DO NOT modify assigned values in the `.env` file.
-If necessary, modify the `secrets.ini` file and run `vault_containers_setup.sh` to override the current values.

     ```
-    $ sudo cd $REPO_ROOT/src/vault
+    $ cd $REPO_ROOT/src/vault
     $ sudo docker-compose up -d
     ```

-    Run `$ sudo docker ps` to verify if the listed containers are up and running.
+    Run `$ sudo docker ps | grep vault` to verify if the containers listed above are up and running.
 Proceed if no error detected, otherwise run `$ sudo docker logs [container name]` to check the container logs for troubleshooting.

 2. <a id="unseal-vault"></a>Unseal Vault

     - Navigate to vault._yourdomain.com_ to start the initial setup.
-It is recommended to have at least `5` _Key shares_ and `3` _Key threshold_ for the [key rotation](https://www.vaultproject.io/docs/internals/rotation.html).
+It is recommended to have at least `5` **Key shares** and `3` **Key threshold** for the [key rotation](https://www.vaultproject.io/docs/internals/rotation.html).
 Set the values and click [Initialize].

-    - After the root token and key shares are generated click the _Download keys_ link and download a json file containing the aforementioned tokens.
-Click [Continue to Unseal] to proceed the setup.
+    - After the root token and key shares are generated click the _Download keys_ link and download the json file containing the aforementioned tokens.
+Click [Continue to Unseal] to proceed with the setup.

       > IMPORTANT: Secure the file with tokens as the tokens will be used for accessing and managing the vault service.

     - Enter 3 out of 5 master key portions from the json file one by one to unseal the vault and click [Unseal] to proceed.

-    - Choose _Token_ as the authentication method and enter the root token from the downloaded json file then click [Sign in] to log in to the Vault web interface.
+    - Choose **Token** as the authentication method and enter the root token from the downloaded json file, then click [Sign in] to log in.

 3. Enable KVv2 secrets engine

     > INFO: There is a variety of [secret engines](https://www.vaultproject.io/docs/secrets/index.html) supported by Vault designated for different use cases.
 KVv2 (key/value) secret engine is used for storing arbitrary secrets within the configured physical storage for Vault.

-    - click the _Secrets_ menu in the top left corner to navigate to the secrets management console.
-Then click _Enable new engine_ to proceed.
+    - Click the _Secrets_ menu in the top left corner to navigate to the secrets management console, then click [Enable new engine +] to proceed.

     - Choose _KV_ as the secrets engine and click [Next] to proceed.
-Set _Path_ to `secrets` and _Version_ to `2` (default KV engine version).
-Click [Enable Engine] to finish the secret engine setup.

         > INFO: Check the [KV engine documentation](https://www.vaultproject.io/docs/secrets/kv/kv-v2) for more information.

+    - Set **Path** to `secrets` and **Version** to `2` (default KV engine version), then click [Enable Engine] to finish the secrets engine setup.

+        > INFO: Ignore the following error if shown: _Upgrading from non-versioned to versioned data.
+This backend will be unavailable for a brief period and will resume service shortly_, and continue the setup.

 4. <a name="create-a-secret"></a>Create a secret

-    - Navigate to `Secrets -> secrets` to open the secret management console then click _Create secret_.
+    - Navigate to `Secrets -> secrets` to open the secret management console, then click [Create secret +].

-    - Set _Path for this secret_ to `ci.build.sample` and create a single entry version data with the following key/value pair `hello_world`/`Hello world!`, then click [Save] to save changes.
+    - Set **Path for this secret** to `ci.build.sample` and create a single entry version data with the following key/value pair `hello_world`/`Hello world!`, then click [Save] to save changes.

         > IMPORTANT: The secret is used by the continuous integration server for a test build.